thedevdojo/genesis/README.md

 ```

 Every test inside the `tests/Feature` folder has a test file that corresponds to each page in the `resources/views/pages` folder.

+## Troubleshooting

+There may be times where you'll see Line numbers printed out in the view causing a weird layout and output.
+You'll want to run `php artisan view:clear`.
+This is probably due to the fact that Folio and Volt are still in Beta 😉

 ## Credits